LeandroCaniglia/Writings/Hybrid Compilation.md

   #parser.
   ^#code'
 ```
-where the `#selector` method answers, with the help of the `smalltalk` compiler, the method selector and the following two symbols are placeholders for two slots in the literal frame that we will change below.
-Note that the method will answer with the contents of the first literal slot.
+where `#selector` answers, with the help of the `smalltalk` compiler, the method's selector; the following two symbols are placeholders for two slots in the literal frame that we will change below.
+Note that the compiled method will answer with the contents of the first literal slot.

 ```
 ForeignMethod >> foreignCode: aString